 Drug Rehab Programs

 Meanwhile, there is no current standard of drug rehabilitation, meaning that it can be difficult to accurately evaluate rehab programs since standardized and objective metrics are not being used.
-Drug rehab facilities and programs have flexible and non-homogenous criteria for “success” and therefore may not capture the severe issues of attrition and relapse.
+Drug rehab facilities and programs have flexible and non-homogenous criteria for what they call success.
+Therefore, may not capture the severe issues of attrition and relapse.

 Additionally, traditional inpatient and outpatient rehab programs often provide techniques and services that are off-putting to individuals.
 Blanket beliefs that everyone needs to (or would benefit from) group therapy, for instance, or even the idea that they must attend 30, 60, or 90-day programs in order to effectively “detox”—then spend the rest of their lives labeling themselves as “addicts”—has failed many, and sadly keeps many more from seeking treatment.